dfcastellanos/MEPLS/doc/tutorial/step3.md

 @note it is common in the literature of elasto-plastic mesoscale models to rescale the stress units and work in units of `lambda` or of average slip threshold.
 The value of the `shear_modulus` is then given in units of `lambda` instead of GPa.
-On the other hand, the strains are rescaled by `shear_modulus / lambda`.
+On the other hand, the strains are multiplied by `lambda / shear_modulus`.
 This system of units leverages the fact that the system's dynamics are not sensitive to all the simulation parameters independently but to some adimensional ratio of them.
-In this case, that adimensional ratio is `shear_modulus * gamma / lambda`, and it tunes the influence of a slip event on its neighborhood (i.e., the intensity of the stress field induced by the event, of the order of `shear_modulus * gamma`) over the typical resistance `lambda` of the neighborhood to imitate it (i.e., to also slip).
+In this case, that adimensional ratio is `shear_modulus * gamma / lambda`, which tunes the influence of a slip event on its neighborhood (i.e., the intensity of the stress field induced by the event, of the order of `shear_modulus * gamma`) over the typical resistance `lambda` of the neighborhood to imitate it (i.e., to also slip).